-As an interdisciplinary scholar, Asst Prof Montefrio employs diverse methodological approaches (ethnographic, quantitative, and historical) and draws from multiple theories from political ecology, environmental policy and politics, STS, environmental and rural sociology, environmental anthropology, human geography, ecological economics, environmental science, and more recently cultural studies and environmental history.
+As an interdisciplinary scholar, Asst Prof Montefrio employs diverse methodological approaches (ethnographic, quantitative surveys, and historical) and draws from multiple theories from political ecology, STS, environmental and rural sociology, environmental anthropology, human geography, ecological economics, environmental science, and more recently cultural studies.
 He also has a broad professional background, having practised engineering, management, consulting, policy and academic work in the Philippines, Singapore and the United States.
-He has been an environmental scholar, professional and advocate for more than 15 years.
+He has been an environmental scholar, professional and advocate for more than 20 years.